Tracking COVID data: Vaccinations, hospitalizations & your town's infection rate

-State public health officials said that all Connecticut residents over the age of 2 years (regardless of vaccination status) should wear masks in public indoor spaces in counties with substantial transmission of COVID-19, per new CDC guidelines.
-On Tuesday, all Connecticut counties were listed in that category, according to the CDC.
+Meanwhile, state public health officials said all Connecticut residents over the age of 2 years (regardless of vaccination status) should wear masks in public indoor spaces in counties with substantial transmission of COVID-19, per new CDC guidelines.
+All Connecticut counties are listed as above that category, according to the CDC.

-Currently, state public health data show four of Connecticut’s 169 towns at the highest alert level for COVID-19.
-That’s up from the previous week’s total of two towns.
+Currently, state public health data show 135 of Connecticut’s 169 towns at the highest alert level for COVID-19.
+That’s up from 100 towns in that category last week.

-Additionally, four towns are listed at the second-highest “orange” alert level, up from one town in the previous week.
-Fifty-seven towns are currently listed at the third-tier “yellow” alert level, which is up from the previous week's total of eight towns.
+Additionally, 23 towns are listed at the second-highest “orange” alert level, about equal to last week's total.
+And seven towns are currently listed at the third-tier “yellow” alert level, which is down from the previous week's total of 14 towns.

 According to the state DPH, the map does not include cases among people who reside in nursing homes, assisted living centers, or correctional facilities.